Ashiqur05/IoT-Analytics/README.md

 ## Smart Submeters
-# Explore and Visualize Energy Consumption with R and Tableau
+# Explore and Visualize Energy Consumption with R
 IOT ANALYTICS is a fictive company.
 I am working as a Data Scientist for this company to help a client which is interested to use ML for their business.

 A regional home developer wants to use data analytics for a new set of electrical sub-metering devices for power management in Smart Homes.
 Installing these submeters could be a big step towards the developer's goal of offering highly efficient Smart Homes.